Unblocking team velocity with Design Tokens

 By establishing a token infrastructure with a semantic naming, design libraries and the code reflected the same logic, which immediately reduced drift and confusion between designers and devs.
 Collaboration would change completely, what used to be a painful back-and-forth of checking specs and fixing inconsistencies turned into a shared language.
 Designers could focus on intent, developers could trust the values.

-96%
+96% time cut

-Time cut for token contributions through automatic synchronisation.
+For token automation through automatic synchronisation.

-40%
+40% faster delivery